techEmprez/Blog_app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank:
+I would like to thank microverse and Gorails community for the support and motivation.

 - [Microverse](https://microverse.org)